tojaskivi/iot_temperature/README.md

 *DISCLAIMER:
 This tutorial is made for Ubuntu users.
 The steps haven't been tested for Windows/Mac/other Linux distros.
 The actual code is the same for PC/Mac/Linux, but the **Getting Started** section is for Ubuntu.*

 This tutorial will show you one way to send data to the cloud via WiFi, using MicroPython.
-The project will take about two hours, depending on how much you `ctrl+C -> ctrl+V`, or try to learn and code it yourself.
+The project will take about three hours, depending on how much you `ctrl+C -> ctrl+V`, or try to learn and code it yourself.

 * Beginner :beginner:
 * MicroPython :snake:
 * LoPy4 :robot_face:
-* ~ 2 ± 1 hours :timer_clock:
+* ~ 3 ± 1 hours :timer_clock:
 * WiFi :signal_strength:
 * Linux :penguin: